nasimbio/Analyzing_Spatial_Transcriptome_Landscape_of_Human_Lung/README.md

-# 10x Visium HD Spatial Transcriptomics — Human Lung
+# Analyzing Spatial Transcriptome Landscape of Human Lung

 This project analyzes high-resolution spatial transcriptomics data from human lung tissue using the 10x Genomics **Visium HD** platform.
 The goal is to perform unsupervised clustering, anatomical region annotation, and spot-level cell type deconvolution using a well-annotated external single-cell RNA-seq reference.